parousya/Parousya-SAAS-iOS-SDK/README.md

 ```

 ## Example App
-To start using the example app, install the pod first by running this command.
+To run the example project, clone the repo, and run `pod install` from the Example directory first.
 The podfile is already there for your convenience.
 ```bash
 $ pod install
 ```